Houston Conventional Home Loan Brokers

 A conventional loan is a type of mortgage that is not insured or guaranteed by the federal government.
 Instead, conventional loans are backed by private lenders, such as banks, credit unions, and mortgage companies.

 Because conventional loans are not backed by the government, they typically have stricter requirements for credit scores, income, and down payments.
 However, they often have lower interest rates than government-backed loans, and they do not require mortgage insurance once you have built up at least 20% equity in your home.

 There are two types of conventional loans: conforming and non-conforming.
 Conforming loans are those that adhere to the guidelines set by Fannie Mae and Freddie Mac, which are two government-sponsored entities that purchase mortgages from lenders.
 Non-conforming loans, also known as jumbo loans, exceed the conforming loan limits and are typically used for high-end properties or borrowers with unique financial situations.

-What Are the Requirements for a Conventional Home Loan in Texas?
+What Are the Requirements for a Conventional Home Loan in Houston?

 The requirements for a conventional home loan can vary depending on the lender and the type of loan you are applying for.
 However, there are some general requirements that most lenders will consider when evaluating your application:

 Credit score: Conventional loans typically require a minimum credit score of 620, although some lenders may require a higher score.